caraya/personal-blog/content/blog/import-maps-are-ready-to-use.md

 </color-picker>
 ```

-Since this is baseline newly available you should be careful how you implement it and provide an alternative way to import your scripts.
+Since this is baseline newly available you should be careful how you implement it and provide an alternative way to import your modules.

 ## Links and Resources